data2health/ehr2HPO.prj/readme.md

 Publication of LOINC2HPO and presentation of LOINC2HPO data on HPO website | May 2019 Mutual information content algorithm for biomarker identification implemented in Java ready for use in CTSA sites | August 2019
-Analysis of test datasets (Asthma, ICU) | September 2019 Implementation of algorithm at two CTSA sites and initial analysis of results | September 2019
+Analysis of test datasets (Asthma, ICU) | September 2019 Obtain IRB approval to implement the algorithm at two CTSA sites and start initial analysis | September 2019

 Subsequent six month period